-Get out the Eggtimer Quantum User's Guide and start reading... if you can't stand to wait that long, you can cheat by going to the Eggtimer Quantum Quickstart Guide at the end, but we're sure that you'll want to read the long version for all the information...
+Get out the Eggtimer Quantum User's Guide and start reading... if you can't stand to wait that long, you can cheat by going to the Eggtimer Quantum Quickstart Guide at the end of the User's Guide, but we're sure that you'll want to read the long version for all the information...